breadcat-rr/td-completes-me/README.md

 # What is this?
 This is a combo TOX/VSCode extension that leverages the Language Server protocol to send a list of context sensitive auto-completion items to Microsoft's Visual Studio Code.
+This fork is a minimally modified version of the original, changes only made to make expected features work again :)